aderaaij/notes-on-the-beginner-s-guide-to-reactjs/readme.md

 ReactDOM.render(element, root);
 ```

-The JSX syntax is not part of the normal JavaScript standard, and needs [babel](https://babeljs.io/) for transpiling to normal JavaScript.
-Normally that is something that would be done while building the project / server side, but for demonstration purposes we import Babel directly into our project.

 What is noticable in the example above is that we don't use the `class` attribute, but we use `className` instead.
 That's because [`class` is a reserved keyword.](http://www.ecma-international.org/ecma-262/5.1/#sec-7.6.1.2).
 There are a bunch of JSX specific names for attributes.
 For a good list on what you can use or not, check out the [React Enlightenment chapter on Defining JSX Attributes](https://www.reactenlightenment.com/react-jsx/5.7.html)

+The JSX syntax is not part of the JavaScript standard and needs [babel](https://babeljs.io/) for transpiling to standard JavaScript.
+Normally that is something that would be done while building the project / server side, but for demonstration purposes we import Babel directly into our project.

-### Javascript in JSX
+#### Javascript in JSX

 To use JavaScript within JSX, you need to make use of curly braces. *Within curly braces you can make use of [JavaScript Expressions](https://developer.mozilla.org/nl/docs/Web/JavaScript/Guide/Expressions_and_Operators) and other JS that returns something that JSX can render.
 This means making use of `arrow` functions and the logical `&&` operator.
 Complicated logic is best left out of the JSX itself and moved to an external function.
 [Read more about conditional rendering in JSX](https://reactjs.org/docs/conditional-rendering.html).